 Learning is at the heart of everything we do.

-We stage fun activities for families to enjoy together against the backdrop of contemporary and historical art exhibitions.
+We stage fun activities for families to enjoy together against the backdrop of our unique museums and outstanding exhibitions.

 We fire the imagination of pupils on school trips by interpreting historical objects – from local Romans archaeological finds to William Wordsworth’s 250-year-old manuscripts.